raspberrypilearning/amazing-image-identifier/en/step_7.md

     return page_content
 ```

- + `my_route` is a string, beginning with a forward slash (e.g. `/images`), that will serve as the end of the URL for your page.
-The start of the URL will be determined by your IP address, or domain name if you deploy the site on the web.
-Using a `/` with no additional text as the route will create the homepage for your site.
+ + `my_route` is a string that begins with a forward slash (for example, `/images`) and serves as the end of the URL for your page.
+The start of the URL is determined by your IP address, or domain name (if you deploy the site on the web).
+A `/` with no additional text as the route creates the home page for your site.
  + `page_content` is a string of text.
-This can include HTML, CSS, and JavaScript, as you’ll see below.
+It can include HTML, CSS, and JavaScript, as you’ll see below.

-Once you’ve added a route to your application, you can add the run command at the end of the file, to cause Flask to start serving your website when the program is run.
+Once you’ve added a route to your application, you can add the `run` command to the end of the file to cause Flask to start serving your website when the program is run.

 ```python
 app.run(debug=True, host='0.0.0.0')
 ```

-Here is an example of a simple application that will run and serve a webpage.
+Here is an example of a simple application that will run and serve a web page.
 ```python
 from flask import Flask